Privacy information for offline processing

-- The various unincorporated Councils and Committees of the Church of Scotland which are registered as Scottish Charity No SC011353
+- The various Unincorporated Entities of the Church of Scotland which are registered as Scottish Charity No SC011353

 - Its statutory corporations as listed below (together referred to as "the Church").
 The Church recognises the importance of your privacy and this Notice sets out the way in which the Church will use, disclose and protect your personal information.
 This means any information that identifies you personally, such as your name, address, email address or telephone number.

 The Church is the data controller, because we decide how your data are processed and for what purpose.
 Contact details for our Data Protection Officer are provided below.